Connect With Us:

 Upon successful completion of this module, you will be able to:

-• Explain the differences between advanced and delayed sleep phase and how bright light treatment can benefit patients with depression disorders.
+• Explain the pathophysiology and clinical presentation of circadian rhythm sleep-wake disorders, specifically advanced sleep phase disorder (ASPD) and delayed sleep phase disorder (DSPD), and describe how appropriately timed light exposure can benefit patients with comorbid depression

 Course Information